xrgarcia/popos-setup/README.md

 pip --version
 pip install pipenv
 ```
-NOTE: add pipenv install dir to $PATH in .bashrc
+NOTE: add pipenv install dir to $PATH in .bashrc, something like: export PATH="/path/to/dir:$PATH"

 ## Setup a pipenv
 ```